noway/manaiakalani-blogger-app/README.md

+# This repo is unmaintained.
+The repo which is actively developed and maintained is https://github.com/AKindley/manaiakalani-blogger-app
+# /This repo is unmaintained.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>